-According to the Sumerian king list, there are only two kings called "shepherd" after the flood: Etana "shepherd" and dLugal-banda "shepherd."
+According to the Sumerian king list, there are only two kings called "shepherds" after the flood: Etana "shepherd" and dLugal-banda "shepherd" (Su1 omits the determinative of Lugal-banda).

 Sumerian: sipa(d)